poezio/slixmpp/docs/guide_xep_0030.rst

 According to XEP-0030, a node may contain three types of information: identities, features, and items.
-(Further, extensible, information types are defined in `XEP-0128 <http://xmpp.org/extensions/xep-0128.html>`_, but they are not yet implemented by SleekXMPP.)
-SleekXMPP provides methods to configure each of these node attributes.
+(Further, extensible, information types are defined in `XEP-0128 <http://xmpp.org/extensions/xep-0128.html>`_, but they are not yet implemented by Slixmpp.)
+Slixmpp provides methods to configure each of these node attributes.

 Configuring Service Discovery